-The City of Salisbury is responsible for the acquisition, operation, maintenance, renewal and disposal of an extensive range of \$1.6B of Assets, which enable Council to provide a wide range of Services to the Community.
+The City of Salisbury is responsible for the acquisition, operation, maintenance, renewal and disposal of an extensive range of \$1.8B of Assets, which enable Council to provide a wide range of Services to the Community.

-These assets include land, buildings, parks, recreation areas, roads, footpaths, drainage systems, and associated operating assets and provide service essential to our community's quality of life.
+Major assets include land, buildings, parks, recreation areas, roads, footpaths, drainage systems and provide service essential to our community's quality of life.

-This Strategic Asset Management Plan (SAMP) takes the organisational objectives in our Strategic Plans, reviews how the Community receives and uses the service and whether the organisation is providing community value.
+This Strategic Asset Management Plan (SAMP) takes the organisational objectives in our strategic plans, reviews how the Community receives and uses the service and whether the organisation is providing community value.